HDialani/Boost-converter/README.md

-# Boost Converter Design
+# Boost Converter

-This Github file explains the Boost converter 101, semi above amature level.
-Some background knowledge of Electrical Engineering is needed 😢
+I had access to a boost converter, so why not abuse it